 The Management Resources Committee is composed of three members, Messrs.
-Donald Lussier (Chair), (having been so appointed on November 6, 2013, following Ms. Nielsen's election to Chair the Corporate Governance & Nominating Committee), Philippe Dréano and Robert Llewellyn.
+Donald Lussier (Chair), Philippe Dréano and Robert Llewellyn.
 The members of the Management Resources Committee are independent directors except for Mr. Dréano, who is an executive officer of Pernod Ricard Americas.
 The members of the Management Resources Committee are financially literate and have been senior executives and/or board members of several companies.
 Such experience enables them to have the ability to make decisions on the suitability of compensation practices.
-During the period from July 1, 2013 to June 30, 2014, the Management Resources Committee met three times.
+During the period from July 1, 2014 to June 30, 2015, the Management Resources Committee met three times.